sinnwrig/URP-Fog-Volumes/README.md

 ### Potential issues/Requirements

+This asset is not backed by heavy testing, and there is a good chance that some featues are incomplete or buggy.
+However, I am confident of its current state, and that there are no glaring or apparent bugs.

 * Not tested with VR/AR.
 * Tested on Linux and Windows machines with Unity 2022.
 Mac, Mobile, and other platforms are untested.
 * Orthographic cameras do not work.